 This is one of my favourites: One large egg when broken open revealed not just three yolks, but one tiny fart egg complete with shell!

 Occasionally I get some of these types of eggs, but you’re unlikely to see them.
 Usually only double-yolkers make the cut for quality control for you, my paying customer.
 We, the farmers, eat the oddities – the shells may be imperfect but those little orbs are perfect on the inside.

-Photos courtesy of Bitchin’ Chicken friends: Agnes Laan, Angela Spooner, Cas, Cheryl Handlen, Christie Miller, Connie Haslam Green, Courtney Kemp, Dawn McQuinn, Deanna Dunlop-Muise, Elizabeth Campbell, Jenn Hobbs, Kathy Williams, Kay Ervin, Laura Turner, Liza Jane, Marie Clark, Megan Hourd, Melissa Bodden, Minda Dimond, Rachel Leek, Shannon Briggs, Terra Strachan & Trent Biggs.
+Photos courtesy of Bitchin’ Chicken friends: Agnes Laan, Angela Spooner, Audrey & Casey Boylan, Cas, Cheryl Handlen, Christie Miller, Connie Haslam Green, Courtney Kemp, Dawn McQuinn, Deanna Dunlop-Muise, Elizabeth Campbell, Janet Bost, Jenn Hobbs, Kathy Williams, Kay Ervin, Kimberly Brown, Laura Turner, Liza Jane, Marie Clark, Megan Hourd, Melissa Bodden, Minda Dimond, Rachel Leek, Reese MG, Shannon Briggs, Terra Strachan, Trent Biggs & Yvonne Mumblo.